About the Author

 The progressive wind going through the Democratic Party intrigues me.
 My assumption is that younger Democrats are clear and passionate about their goals, work to chisel rather than shake the foundations of liberal democracy, and will not allow their valuable progressive ideals to be painted as resembling past Marxist versions.
 Some of these progressive ideas bring in a badly needed fresh perspective and are due for a healthy debate; I consider Bernie Sanders' speeches to be the best political speeches we have heard lately, although my views are at the right of Sanders.

 While confronting Chinese trade practices and cavalier treatment of intellectual property is necessary, a realistic view of China as the most astonishing transformation of a country in the last 40 years and a deep respect for its accomplishments are essential if we are to forge a peaceful future together.
-Secondly, as I mention many times, the immigration policies of the current Administration, as far as the future of AI is concerned, are most worrisome.
+Secondly, as I mention many times, the immigration policies of the previous Administration, as far as the future of AI is concerned, have been most worrisome.
 These policies have created the impression, justified or not, that the U.S. doors are closing.
-The timing is particularly bad with respect to AI: there is an extreme worldwide shortage of skilled AI engineers and scientists and we need to offer unambiguous support to all those who want to come here, no matter where they come from.
+The timing was particularly bad with respect to AI: there is an extreme worldwide shortage of skilled AI engineers and scientists and we need to offer unambiguous support to all those who want to come here, no matter where they come from.

 Finally ...
 I have four grandchildren and I have to end it here because one of them is banging on my keyboard!
 And by the way, if you see anything wrong on this website, it all comes from that banging!